intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

-# asp-oee
+# ASP - OEE Dashboard
-application starter pack for OEE
+Application Starter Pack for manufacturing companies using OPC-UA for OEE Dashboard.